estuardolh/warmupLD31/README.md

 	- Music/Sounds: LMMS.

 == game

-	put bubbles of the same color to kill them before the count down reache 1. if some bubble reach the floor then you loose.
+	put bubbles of the same color to kill them before the count down reache 1.
+	If some bubble reach the floor then you loose.

-	let me know how many hoy reached! :D
+	let me know how many you reached! :D

 == controls

 	- Enter to pause/start

 	- aim & fire with mouse